SkynetLabs/skynet-kernel/README.md

 The useful-code folder contains some examples of code that may be useful in the future but hasn't been integrated into the kernel yet, for various reasons.

+## Notable Features of the Kernel

+The kernel has been designed such that every action is trustless and controlled by the user.
+While the kernel itself is bootstrapped through siasky.net, all future requests will be made using the user's preferred portals.
+The bootstrap process is itself fully trustless and optimized to make the minimal possible use of siasky.net before switching over to using the user's preferred portal for all requests.

+All requests such as downloading files, uploading files, and interacting with the registry are verified cryptogrpahically.
+If the user's portal attempts to lie or present corrupted data, the request will be interrupted.

 ## Browser Extension Design

 The browser extension code can be found in 'skynet-kernel-extension'.
 The most